Homes for Sale - San Fernando Valley Encino, Sherman Oaks, Studio City, Tarzana, Burbank, All SF Valley Cities

 State bird, California valley quail

-State flower, golden poppy (see photo below)
+State flower, golden poppy

-State tree,
+State tree, California Redwood

 Ranking third among the U.S. states in area, California has a diverse topography and climate.
 A series of low mountains known as the Coast Ranges extends along the 1,200-mi (1,930-km) coast.
 The region from Point Arena, N of San Francisco, to the southern part of the state is subject to tremors and sometimes to severe earthquakes caused by tectonic stress along the San Andreas Fault.
 The Coast Ranges receive heavy rainfall in the north, where the giant cathedrallike redwood forests prevail, but the climate of these mountains is considerably drier in S California, and S of the Golden Gate no major rivers reach the ocean.
 Behind the coastal ranges in central California lies the great Central Valley, a long alluvial valley drained by the Sacramento and San Joaquin rivers.
 In the southeast lie vast wastelands, notably the Mojave Desert, site of Joshua Tree National Park.